nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 *Step 1:*
 From the given argument, get the first word of the argument, which is the command word.
+If the argument is an empty string, set help message with a general help message.

 *Step 2:*
 Get the blank command instance based on the command word.